NFTs

 Born in 1825, in the latter half of the 19th Century Bouguereau’s work personified art in the eyes of official French society.
 It was classical, it was allegorical and it was realistic, with captivating images of women, children, angels and occasionally males, including Christ.
 In the salons of the time his work was the perfect example of what was “acceptable”.

 Facing blackballing from the official salon, the Impressionists decided to do something rather radical.
 They created their own “salon” in 1874.
-Over the next 40 years the artistic tastes of the west would radically shift dramatically towards the Impressionists while the work of Bouguereau would fade into something approaching irrelevancy, particularly after his death in 1905.
-In the world of art it was an earthquake.
+Over the next 40 years the artistic tastes of the west would radically shift towards the Impressionists while the work of Bouguereau would fade into something approaching irrelevancy, particularly after his death in 1905.
+In the world of art this shift was an earthquake.

 This Impressionist upheaval opened the floodgates to a new world of art that would evolve in seemingly a million different directions from Duchamp’s Fountain to Picasso’s Guernica, Pollock’s drips, and palettes by Mark Rothko as well as Brillo Boxes by Warhol, sharks in formaldehyde by Damien Hirst and graffiti seemingly everywhere.